Natalie's Health

 Instructions

-• In the meantime, heat the pancake pan over medium heat and coat with coconut oil cooking spray or coconut oil using the brush.
+• Heat the pancake pan over medium heat and coat it with cooking spray or coconut oil using the brush.

 • Make sure to coat the pan before every pancake or batch of pancakes to prevent sticking.

-• Repeat the process with the remaining batter.
+• Repeat the process with the remaining pancake batter.

 Notes

-You can substitute oat milk with any dairy-free milk.
-Cow’s milk works well too.
+• You can swap oat milk for almond milk, cashew milk, or organic soy milk.
+Cow’s milk works fine here too.
 Coconut milk won’t work well here.

-Substitute hemp seeds with flax seeds (for more Omega-3’s) or chia seeds (for more fibers).
+• Substitute hemp seeds with ground flax seeds or chia seeds.

-You can substitute maple syrup and use honey - make sure honey is in runny form.
+• You can substitute maple syrup and use honey.
 Date syrup is a great option too.

 Tips for storing

-TO FREEZE: Take your cooked and cooled pancakes and place each pancake individually in wax paper bags or stack between wax paper.
+• To freeze pancakes: Take the pancakes and place each pancake individually in a wax paper bag or stack between wax paper.
 Store wrapped pancakes in a large freezer zip-lock bag.
 Keep in the freezer for up to 3 months.
 Thaw on room temperature.

 Nutrition